Car Collector International

 Why this car matters

 The Jaguar SS 100 was introduced by SS Cars Ltd. of Coventry as the sporting counterpart to the SS Jaguar saloon range unveiled by William Lyons at the autumn 1935 Olympia Motor Show.
-Where the SS 90 that preceded it (1935) had used a 2,663 cc side-valve Standard engine, the SS 100 took the same 104-inch short-chassis platform and paired it with the new Harry Weslake / William Heynes overhead-valve conversion of the Standard 2½-litre six, producing 125 bhp (per the RM Sotheby's Arizona 2014 lot description for chassis 39039, fetched from rmsothebys.com/auctions/az14/lots/r176-1938-ss-100-jaguar-3litre-roadster on 6 July 2026, quoting the factory 3½-Litre figure; the 2½-Litre car produced approximately 105 bhp per the RM Sotheby's Arizona 2021 catalogue text for chassis 39032).
+Where the SS 90 that preceded it (1935) had used a 2,663 cc side-valve Standard engine, the SS 100 took the same 104-inch short-chassis platform and paired it with the new Harry Weslake / William Heynes overhead-valve conversion of the Standard 2½-litre six, producing 125 bhp (per the RM Sotheby's Arizona 2014 lot description for chassis 39039, verified via rmsothebys.com/auctions/az14/lots/r176-1938-ss-100-jaguar-3litre-roadster on 6 July 2026, quoting the factory 3½-Litre figure; the 2½-Litre car produced approximately 105 bhp per the RM Sotheby's Arizona 2021 catalogue text for chassis 39032).

 The car was produced in two engine capacities: the original 2½-Litre from 1936 through the outbreak of war in 1940, and the 3½-Litre added in 1938 using an enlarged 3,485 cc version of the OHV six, twin SU carburettors and low-restriction exhaust manifolds.
 The chassis was a ladder frame with solid front axle, live rear axle on semi-elliptic leaf springs and four-wheel drum brakes; the four-speed manual gearbox had synchromesh on the top three gears; the shortened 104-inch wheelbase and approximately 1,180 kg (2,600 lb) kerb weight made it competitive in period rally and short-circuit events at Brooklands, Donington, Silverstone, Prescott, and on the RAC Scottish Rally.